UQ-RCC/hpc-docs/policy/Bunya-Conditions-of-Access.md

 * I understand that I should not be continuously reading from and/or writing to a directory/folder in /QRISdata during a calculation.
 Once-off read of input and/or once-off write of output is acceptable.

-* I understand that Bunya is for academic use only.
+* I understand that Bunya is for academic research use only.
 Commercial and/or consultation work should not be using Bunya.

 * I understand that unless personal use is explicitly allowed, software or data licensed to UQ, which includes Open-Source licensed software or data, must only be used for purposes legitimately associated with UQ's operations as a teaching and research institution.
 By obtaining or using UQ-licensed software or data I must understand and comply with the terms and conditions for use of the software or data.